psinalberth/searching-and-booking/README.md

 The **Searching and Booking System** is designed to manage event catalogs and handle booking operations.
 It supports event creation, searching, booking requests, and cancellations.
 The system uses Kafka for event-driven communication between services and MongoDB/Elasticsearch for data storage and search capabilities.

+The Booking Service now supports waitlist operations, allowing users to join a waitlist for fully booked events.
+The service provides endpoints to add, retrieve, and remove waitlist entries, ensuring fair and automated handling of booking opportunities as events become available.

 ---

 ## Services